← Back to specgit

 Branch protection and required reviews work end to end: specgit reads the repository's rules and shows exactly what's blocking a publish ("needs 2 approving reviews — 1 so far") instead of failing mysteriously.
 Renames are true git renames, so history follows the file.

-What this architecture never does
+What this architecture limits by design

 The privacy promises on the homepage aren't policy bolted onto a product — they fall out of the architecture: